 Finished all those places we reach Rajgir and check in to our hotel approx 12 p.m.
 Get refreshed, taking lunch and sleep for a while.
 At the evening we visited Naulakha Temple.
 The temple is one of the famous temples in Rajgir.
 In the garden premises is well maintained, also there are 3 other temples.
 The temple architecture and the stone engraving are really marvelous.
 We spent half an hour in the temple.
 Later we take a Tanga for Rajgir station because we need to know the local train timings.
 After we return to Rajgir bus stand and eating some “Idli Dhosa” and we booked a car for next day for Nalanda Pavapuri tour and return to the hotel.

 Nalanda Pavapuri Temple Tourist Spot, Our Holiday Story

 After a tight sleep, our morning was very refreshing.
 We have started our Nalanda pawapuri tour from the Rajgir bus stand.
 It takes approx 1 hour to reach Nalanda.
 When we reached there, a tangawala offered us for a local ride.
 It was not decided in our Rajgir tour plan before.
-With this tanga, we visited Xuan Zang Memorial Hall first and Shilpo Gram.
+With this tanga, we first visited Xuan Zang Memorial Hall and Shilpo Gram.
 The entire Buddha idol factory was in Shilpo Gram.
 We got surprised that they are selling Buddha idol and mementos with a very low rate.
-My advice is that don’t buy any showpiece, idol, memento, from anywhere in Bodhgaya.
+My advice is that don’t buy any showpiece, idol, memento, from anywhere in Bodhgaya and Gaya.
 This is the right place to buy those staff.

 Then we went to see “Kundalpur Jain Temple”.
 This temple is also exquisite and its architectural works are superb.
 After watching this we went to see the Black Budda.
 This Black Buddha is found during the excavation work of Nalanda.
 After seeing the black Buddha, the Tangawala dropped us to the main gate of the Nalanda Museum.
 In the museum photographing or making noise in the mobile is strictly prohibited.